SergioLuisCardoso/SergioLuisCardoso/README.md

-Welcome Devs, this is my Github profile!
+Welcome developers, this is my Github profile!

 I’m Sergio L Cardoso and I live in São Paulo.
 I'm very interested in everything that involves Technology and Development.